Connect with us

 READ MORE: The complete “Unfettered Power: Mississippi Sheriffs” series

-The seven-part “Unfettered Power” series documented in vivid detail the stunning abuse of by across Mississippi for more than two decades.
+The seven-part “Unfettered Power” series documented in vivid detail the stunning abuse of residents by officers across Mississippi for more than two decades.
 Officers spied on and tortured suspects and used their power to jail and punish political enemies.

 “None of this would have happened without the hard work of our three tremendously talented investigative reporters, Ilyssa Daly, Brian Howey and Nate Rosenfield,” Mitchell said.
 “They are a model for what dedication, determination and perseverance can accomplish.
 Because of them, we know that the future of investigative reporting is in great hands.”